 Some of these directly served the lord in fighting, others were tasked with looking after the procurement and maintenance of horses, weapons, and other battlefield equipment.

 Men at Arms – A professional Soldier, noble or Knight, fully armoured heavy cavalryman

-Castle Guards – threw rocks over the battlements at the top of castles onto the enemy below
+Castle Guards threw rocks, hot oil, and other projectiles over the battlements at the top of castles onto the enemy below

 Castle Guards (Gatekeepers) poured boiling oil through murders holes at the castles entrance etc

-Archers, Longbowmen and Crossbowmen fired arrows from castle loops (slits) at the enemy
+Archers, Longbowmen, and Crossbowmen fired missiles from castle loops (slits) from the castle’s walls and gatehouse

-Foot soldiers is a term that included soldiers on foot such as Archers and Pikemen
+Foot soldiers is a term for infantry soldiers on foot such as Archers and Pikemen

-Foot soldiers protected the castle and the Lord, they fought with daggers, Pikes (spears) and Bows etc
+Foot soldiers protected the castle and the Lord, they fought with daggers, Pikes (spears) Bows, etc

 Page Boy – young noble (aged 7 -8 approx) training to be knights assisted squires